 Sean, all this stuff is an intelligence mission.

-And we have an several agencies.
+And we have several agencies.

-This is what they do, but evidently they're dropping the ball as well because uh you know, when I got my indoc in the FBI, now I can't say a lot of what I learned, but I can tell you this.
+But evidently, they're dropping the ball as well because, you know, when I got my in-doc into the FBI, now I can't say a lot of what I learned, but I can tell you this.

-Everybody spies on everybody, and it's no secret.
+Everybody spies on everybody.

-Excuse me, Barack Obama tried to influence the Israeli elections, and they're our closest ally.
+Barack Obama tried to influence the Israeli elections.

-And they even use taxpayer dollars.
+And they even used taxpayer dollars.

-Well, John Jonathan's right.
+Well, Jonathan is right.

-Everybody's you know, spies on everybody else.
+Everybody spies on everybody else.

-The Israelis spy on us big time.
+The Israelis spy on us, big time.

 But this is nothing new.

-You go back and you look at what they got from uh when the wall fell and the Stasi headquarters, you know, came under the control of the CIA and uh and uh the Brits, they found all kinds of documentation about the KGB being involved in the racial riots in the sixties and the peace movement and on and on and on.
+They found all kinds of documentation about the KGB being involved in the racial riots in the 60s and the peace movement and on and on and on.

 This has been going on forever.